department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/use-cases/flag-fiduciary.md

-# Direct deposit for compensation and pension: Blocking updates if someone has a fiduciary/incompetent/deceased flag
+# Direct deposit: Blocking updates if someone has a fiduciary/incompetent/deceased flag

 **Last updated June 19, 2022**